REAL ESTATE AND OTHER SECURITIES

 (B)This amount represents unrealized losses on securities that are due to non-credit factors.

 (C)New Residential may, at times, be more likely than not to be required to sell certain securities for liquidity purposes.
 While the amount of the securities to be sold may be an estimate, and the securities to be sold have not yet been identified, New Residential must make its best estimate, which is subject to significant judgment regarding future events, and may differ materially from actual future sales.

 The following table summarizes the activity related to the allowance for credit losses on RMBS designated as AFS (excluding credit impairment relating to securities New Residential intends to sell or is more likely than not required to sell):

 New Residential evaluates the credit quality of its real estate securities, as of the acquisition date, for evidence of credit quality deterioration.
 As a result, New Residential identified a population of real estate securities for which it was determined that it was probable that New Residential would be unable to collect all contractually required payments.

 The following is the outstanding face amount and carrying value for securities, for which, as of the acquisition date, it was probable that New Residential would be unable to collect all contractually required payments, excluding residual and fair value option securities:

 The following is a summary of the changes in accretable yield for these securities:

-See Note 12 regarding the financing of real estate securities.
+See Note 11 regarding the financing of Real Estate and Other Securities.